TB0x0/employeedb/README.md

 # employeedb
-Employee Database to practice again with the MERN stack.
-Eventually I'd like to prettify the UI and add searching and sorting functions.
+Employee Database Tool

+### Planned Features:

+- Administrator, manager, and employee logins with separate views.
+- Clock in, clock out for employees.
+- Search and reporting functions.

 ### Building and Running